NYC UNINSURED MOTORISTS ATTORNEY

 In both UM and UIM cases a claim has to be filed against your own insurance to process bodily injury claims.
 UIM claims come into effect after the at-fault driver’s liability has been exhausted.
 If you find yourself seriously injured by an underinsured motorist, you may have a UIM claim if the injuries you sustain surpass the limits of the negligent driver’s policy.

-SEEK A NYC ATTORNEY EXPERIENCED WITH UNINSURED/UNDERINSURED CLAIMS
+SEEK A NYC UNINSURED MOTORISTS ATTORNEY WITH EXPERIENCE

 Although most insurance companies will acknowledge and honor the UM/UIM provisions of your policy, there are some who may try to reject your UM/UIM claim or offer you very little compensation.
 It is thus very important to reach out to a personal injury attorney as soon as possible.
 At Wittenstein & Wittenstein we can help investigate your claim and ensure that you receive fair recovery.
 We have over 60 years of experience with settling cases involving uninsured and underinsured motorists in New York.
 Call NYC Uninsured Motorist Attorney today to schedule a free consultation.